Jurassic World: Marketing

 The first official pictures of the film set were released in April 2014, and were followed by the release of the first film stills in June.
-During the San Diego Comic-Con convention in July, five hundred copies of a limited-edition Jurassic World poster by Mark Englert were given out.
+During the 2014 San Diego Comic-Con, five hundred copies of a limited-edition Jurassic World poster by Mark Englert were given out.
 Audiences at the convention were disappointed by the lack of Jurassic World footage; what they thought to be footage for the film was a teaser trailer announcement for Legendary Pictures' upcoming film, Skull Island.

 Two viral marketing websites, one for the fictional Masrani Global Corporation and one for the Jurassic World theme park, were launched in November 2014.
-The Masrani website was created by Jack Anthony Ewins and Timothy Glover, two Jurassic Park fans who had earlier created a website for the fictional Patel Corporation.
-Khan was initially reported to be playing a park owner with the surname Patel; after some fans mistook the Patel website for an official website associated with the film, Universal hired Ewins and Glover in April the same year to design the official Masrani website and to add their own backstory details to it.
+The Masrani website was created by Jack Anthony Ewins and Timothy Glover, two Jurassic Park fans who had earlier created a website for the fictional Patel Corporation; Khan was initially reported to be playing a park owner with the surname Patel.
+After some fans mistook the Patel website for an official website associated with the film, Universal hired Ewins and Glover in April the same year to design the Masrani website and to add their own backstory to it.
 The Masrani website included information that was absent from the film, such as details of the company's purchase of InGen and about the park's origins.
-The Masrani website also included videos showing D'Onofrio and Wong talking in-character about the fictional company.
+It also featured videos showing D'Onofrio and Wong talking in-character about the fictional company.

 The theme park website featured a high level of fictional detail, including hotel accommodations, weather reports and wait times for rides.
 Paleontologist Brian Switek was hired in early 2015 to ensure the accuracy of dinosaur information on the theme park website.
 Trevorrow wrote fictional customer comments for the site; he said: "It was then that I realized I'd gone too far down the rabbit hole."
 Closed circuit video shown on the control room monitors was filmed during production and was also added to the theme park website.